WennOlarteE/portfolio/RegenerativeTourism/README.md

 <br>
 📦 Monthly PlanetScope imagery was gathered for each tourism corridor, following two key quality criteria:
 <ol>
-   • ☁️ **Cloud Coverage**: imagery with more than 10% cloud coverage over the full corridor extent was excluded to avoid noise in NDVI and temporal trends.<br>
+   • ☁️ Cloud Coverage: imagery with more than 10% cloud coverage over the full corridor extent was excluded to avoid noise in NDVI and temporal trends.<br>
-   • ✅ **Visual Validation**: for each corridor and month, a checklist was produced with the following outputs:<br>
+   • ✅ Visual Validation: for each corridor and month, a checklist was produced with the following outputs:<br>
    <ul>
       - A link to visually inspect each tile over the corridor<br>
       - An "R" tag marking scenes with <10% cloud presence that might still affect NDVI calculations<br>